top of page

 Though Gelfand expressed understanding that adding elevators would prove to be a difficult task, she still argued that the juice would be worth the squeeze.
 She argued that “accommodations would benefit everybody,” using the example of moving into dorms, having injuries and simply having your hands full.
 The idea that only people who identify as disabled would benefit or use the ADA accommodations is not true.

-Max Machmen (’25) is a senior at WU and the president of the Disability Advocacy Club (DAC).
-Machmen explained that he had a similar experience to Gelfand with resident halls, having lived on the second floor of Belknap, an elevator-less building, as a first year.
+Max Bachmen (’25) is a senior at WU and the president of the Disability Advocacy Club (DAC).
+Bachmen explained that he had a similar experience to Gelfand with resident halls, having lived on the second floor of Belknap, an elevator-less building, as a first year.
 As a second-year student, he lived on the first floor of Doney Hall conveniently close to the exit, which was a significantly better fit.

 Residence halls are not the only areas on campus where students need ADA accommodations.
 Some academic buildings lack comfortable and convenient ways for students with disabilities to navigate.
-For example, Machmen explained that the Art Building has a ramp entry, but the door the ramp leads to doesn't have an automatic button to press.
+For example, Bachmen explained that the Art Building has a ramp entry, but the door the ramp leads to doesn't have an automatic button to press.
 Therefore, students utilizing wheelchairs need to rely on others to open the door.
 So close, Willamette … almost there!

 Gelfand has also had some unfortunate luck with utilizing ADA accommodations in older buildings.
 For example, Gelfand attends many of her classes in Eaton, a building that seems as old as time. “[The] Eaton elevator is so slow, everyone knows it.
 It's always running down.
 Sometimes it skips the third floor,” said Gelfand.
 She proposed that renovating these aspects of the older buildings would be beneficial.
 “I just feel like maybe some elevator repair is a good idea.
 A lot of the elevators here are so old, and it's frustrating.”